MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 1. Add values for each environment variable from step 2.

-    1. Add the following environment variable and its value to `env\.env.{env}` file.
+    1. Add the environment variable and its value to `env\.env.{env}` file.
+For example:

        ```env
        BOT_ID=<value of Azure AD application's client id (application id)> # example: 00000000-0000-0000-0000-000000000000
        ```

-    1. Add the following environment variable and its value to `env\.env.{env}.user` file.
+    1. Add the environment variable and its value to `env\.env.{env}.user` file.
+For example:

        ```env
        SECRET_BOT_PASSWORD=<value of Azure AD application's client secret>
        ```

+If you don't have an Azure AD app for your bot yet or you've one but don't know where to find the correct values, see [Use existing Azure AD app in TeamsFx project](use-existing-aad-app.md).

 > [!NOTE]
 >